 We understand why Powell is so anxious to avoid the label of “QE.”
-It would be awkward answering questions about why prior rounds of the program failed to promote lasting economic recovery, or why more of the same should work this time.
+It would be awkward to answer questions about why prior rounds of the program failed to promote lasting economic recovery, or why more of the same should work this time.

 Also, central bankers desperately want to promote the idea that they have a large and varied set of tools they can use to perfectly plan the economy.

-Quantitative Easing was itself just a clever and technical sounding label officials cooked up to obscure that program’s base nature.
+Quantitative Easing was itself just a clever and technical-sounding label official cooked up to obscure that program’s base nature.
 Powell can call the new program whatever he likes, but it has an awful lot in common with prior initiatives.

 - The scale is massive.
-Fed balance sheet has grown by roughly $200 billion in two weeks.
+Fed's balance sheet has grown by roughly $200 billion in two weeks.